LeapFrog-Technologies-Inc/leapfrog-integration-aws/README.md

   leapfrog_api_key = var.leapfrog_api_key  # Store in terraform.tfvars or use secrets management
   leapfrog_org_id  = var.leapfrog_org_id
+  trusted_principal_arns = [
+    "arn:aws:iam::600627338216:root" # Replace or extend with the AWS principals that will assume the role ]

   # Optional: Customize which alerts to enable (all default to true)
   enable_lambda_failure_alerts = true